 The explosive growth of the health care industry means the need for highly skilled, well-educated, and professionally adept nurses is at record levels.
-Nurse educators able to effectively teach and nurture the next generation of health care practitioners are now in high demand.

 If you're ready to advance your nursing career as an educator, Wilkes University's 39-credit online Nursing Education master's degree program offers the knowledge and skills to help you make a profound and lasting impact in the profession.

 Our program emphasizes academic theory and evidence-based research, preparing you to be a highly qualified nurse educator.
 Our course of study is grounded in effective teaching/learning strategies, curricular design,and assessment measures.
 Practicum courses provide students opportunity to experience the direct care role in an identified area of advanced nursing practice by providing nursing care to individuals or families that is intended to achieve specific health goals or achieve selected health outcomes as aligned with the AACN Master's Essentials (2011).

 Nursing Education concentration courses offer the in-depth knowledge and professional development skills needed to effectively transition into this next level of your professional role.
 A final scholarly review course allows students to synthesize and review issues relevant to the Nursing Education concentration, and begins the preparation for graduates to take the Certified Nurse Educator (CNE) Examination©.